kragen/derctuo/veskeno-outline.md

-This amounts to a compact summary of the overall behavior of the `add16` function; if a different function produced the same hash, we could be reasonably confident that its behavior on 16-bit unsigned numbers was the same as add16's.
+This amounts to a compact summary of the overall behavior of the `add16` function; if a different function produced the same hash, we could be reasonably confident that its behavior on 16-bit unsigned numbers was the same as add16’s.
 And by using Merkle trees we could detect deviations without finishing the whole test, and, more important, localize them in particular parts of the input.
 (A cross-cutting Hamming-code-like hashing strategy would permit pinpoint
-localization: with 33 hashes for different subsets of these 2<sup>32</sup> test cases --- one for odd-numbered test cases, one for test cases whose ordinal number is odd when divided by 2 rounding downward, and so on --- we can easily determine which case is failing if only one is.)
+localization: with 33 hashes for different subsets of these 2<sup>32</sup> test cases — one for odd-numbered test cases, one for test cases whose ordinal number is odd when divided by 2 rounding downward, and so on — we can easily determine which case is failing if only one is.)

 But this test takes 13 hours and 49 minutes of CPU time to produce this output on this netbook, thus testing only some 86000 addition operations per second.
-CPython3 on this netbook is pretty close to Veskeno's target performance of a million multiply-accumulates per second, although they are 32-bit rather than 16-bit.
+CPython3 on this netbook is pretty close to Veskeno’s target performance of a million multiply-accumulates per second, although they are 32-bit rather than 16-bit.

-It's conceivable that this test could be optimized by up to about an order of magnitude, but not by two orders of magnitude; and it's more likely that a similar test in Veskeno would be *much slower*, because SHA-256 isn't a basic operation like addition.
+It’s conceivable that this test could be optimized by up to about an order of magnitude, but not by two orders of magnitude; and it’s more likely that a similar test in Veskeno would be *much slower*, because SHA-256 isn’t a basic operation like addition.
 The corresponding exhaustive test for a two-operand 32-bit math operation would require ten orders of magnitude more computation; as mentioned before, 2<sup>64</sup> microseconds is some 585 millennia.